ballet/ballet/docs/feature_engineering_guide.rst

 Feature Engineering Guide
 =========================

 Feature engineering is the process of transforming raw variables into feature values that can be input to a learning algorithm.
+We include every step that is needed to go from the raw dataset to the learning algorithm: cleaning missing values and outliers, scaling values, deriving complex features from multiple variables, reducing dimensionality, encoding categorical and ordinal variables, and more.

 In Ballet, feature engineering is centered around creating logical features.
 These are modular, flexible, and expressive and will allow us to compose an entire feature engineering pipeline out of individual feature objects.

 Loosely, a feature is a tuple ``(input_columns, transformer_to_apply)``.
 Your job in feature engineering will be to define this tuple of input columns and a transformer to apply on them.

 .. tip::